 Oregano, thyme, marjoram, rosemary – use smaller amounts with other herbs; you will need to finely chop by hand as they don’t chop well in the food processor, especially rosemary; always chop rosemary by hand

 Seasonal foraged greens like dandelion leaves, garlic mustard, wood sorrel, purslane

 SPICE it up by adding fresh chilli or dried chilli flakes

-FREEZES quite well too once defrosted it’s better used stirred through warm grains or pasta or soup than as a fresh dip.
+FREEZES quite well.
+Once defrosted, it’s better to stir through warm grains, pasta, or soup than use as a fresh dip.